-Heat the remaining oil in the same pan and add the paste you just made.
+Heat the remaining oil in the same pan and add the paste that was just made.
 Fry for 2 to 3 minutes.

 Add the ginger and garlic pastes, all the dry spices (coriander powder, cumin powder, garam masala powder, turmeric powder, and red chili powder) then mix and fry till the oil begins to separate from the masala (onion-tomato-spice mix).

-Add 2 cups of warm water to this masala and bring it to a boil on a medium flame.
+Add 2 cups of warm water to this masala and bring it to a boil over medium heat.

-If adding potatoes to the curry, add them now and cook till half done.
+If adding potatoes to the curry, add them now and cook until half done.

 Half slit the boiled eggs vertically and add them gently to the gravy.
 Simmer the flame and cook for 10 minutes or till the gravy has thickened or reduced to about 3/4 of the original quantity (before you added the water).
 If you have added potatoes they should ideally be cooked by now.